 We don’t recommend choosing a free VPN to use in Russia.
 That’s because free VPNs usually log your data or don’t encrypt it to the same degree as paid VPNs do.
 This can leave you exposed to government crackdowns on free speech, or any other form of online censorship.

 Even if you find a free VPN that doesn’t log your data, you’ll likely run into limitations fairly quickly.
 Free VPNs tend to have very few servers and server locations that are shared between many users.
+You can have a look at our article on free VPNs for Kenya as an example.
 As a result, these VPNs will significantly slow down your internet connection.
 Since these servers are few and not updated very regularly, there’s a big chance you won’t be able to unblock content, either.
 That’s because platforms like Netflix and HBO Max will recognize your IP as a VPN server and block your access to their services.

 All of that being said, we understand that subscribing to a VPN is not possible for everyone.
 Moreover, some people don’t mind the limitations of free VPNs.
 If you want to use a free VPN, make sure you consult our list of the best free VPNs to see which providers are trustworthy and give you the best and most reliable options.